jaygen/puppet-nginx-passenger/README.markdown

-## Puppet Nginx Module
+## Puppet Nginx Passenger Module

-This is a fork of [puppet-nginx](https://bitbucket.org/sgmac/puppet-nginx) to install nginx with passenger using default ruby version on debian wheezy or ubuntu quantal.
+This is a fork of [puppet-nginx-passenger](https://github.com/jrabary/puppet-nginx-passenger) to install nginx with passenger using default ruby version on debian wheezy or ubuntu precise.

+After inclusion, this module ensures that any user in group `www-data` is able to deploy through tools such as capistrano or mina, this of course as long as you have right ssh configuration (keys or forwarding) in place.

-This module installs Nginx using [puppet-rvm](https://github.com/blt04/puppet-rvm).
+This module installs Nginx using [puppet-rvm](https://github.com/maestrodev/puppet-rvm/).
 Please, read the documentation before you begin.
-This module has been tested on Debian Squeeze 6.0.5.
+This module has been tested on Ubuntu Precise (12.04).
 For custom types, do not forget to enable pluginsync:
 ```
 [main]
 pluginsync = true